breimanntools/aaanalysis/README.rst

 Moreover, AAanalysis provides functions for loading protein benchmark datasets (**load_data**), amino acid scale sets (**load_scales**), and their in-depth two-level classification (**AAontology**).

+If you are only looking for making publication-ready plots easily, see our `Plotting Prelude <https://https://aaanalysis.readthedocs.io/en/latest/generated/plotting_prelude.htmll>`.

 Install
 =======
 **AAanalysis** can be installed either from `PyPi <https://pypi.org/project/aaanalysis>`_ or